euniceyl/p0-person201/README.md

 - How many constructors are there in `Person201`?

 ### Question 2
 According to the `equals` method of the `Person201` class, when are two `Person201` objects considered to be equal?
 Is it case sensitive for their names or for the names of their buildings?
+(Case sensitive means different answers are returned depending on capitalization).

 ### Question 3
 Does the main method of `Person201Demo` create any objects of type `Person201Utilities`?
 If so, why?
 If not, why is this not necessary?